Article courtesy of phoenixnap.com – published originally February 2019

 A whale phishing attack is a type of phishing that centers on high-profile employees such as the CFO or CEO.
 It is aimed at stealing vital information since those holding higher positions in a company have unlimited access to sensitive information.
 Most whaling instances manipulate the victim into permitting high-worth wire transfers to the attacker.

 The term whaling signifies the size of the attack, and whales are targeted depending on their position within the organization.
-Since they are highly targeted, whaling attacks are more difficult to notice compared to the standard phishing attacks.
+Since they are highly targeted, whaling attacks are more difficult to notice compared to standard phishing attacks.

 In a business, system security administrators can lessen the effectiveness of such a hack by encouraging the corporate management staff to attend security awareness training.